Judicial functions of the House of Lords: History

 Parliament's role in deciding litigation originated from the similar role of the Royal Court, where the king dispensed justice.
-Parliament grew out of the Court and took on many of its roles.
+Parliament grew out of the court and took on many of its roles.
 As lower courts were established, the House of Lords came to be the court of last resort in criminal and civil cases, except that in Scotland, the High Court of Justiciary remained the highest court in criminal matters (except for 1713–1781).

 Parliament originally did not hear appeals as a court might; rather, it heard petitions for the judgments of lower courts to be reversed.
 The House of Commons ceased considering such petitions in 1399, leaving the House of Lords, effectively, as the nation's court of last resort.
 The Lords' jurisdiction later began to decline; only five cases were heard between 1514 and 1589, and no cases between 1589 and 1621.
 In 1621, the House of Lords resumed its judicial role when King James I sent the petition of Edward Ewer, a persistent litigant, to be considered by the House of Lords.
 Petitions for the House of Lords to review the decisions of lower courts began to increase once again.
 After Ewer, 13 further cases would be heard in 1621.
 The House of Lords appointed a Committee for Petitions.
-At first, the Clerk of the Parliaments would bring petitions to the House, and the whole House could decide if they should or should not be referred to the Committee.
-As the number of petitions increased, the Committee gained the power to reject petitions itself.
+At first, the Clerk of the Parliaments would bring petitions to the house, and the whole house could decide if they should or should not be referred to the Committee.
+As the number of petitions increased, the committee gained the power to reject petitions itself.

 Petitions to the House of Lords did not have to seek reversal of lower court judgments; often, petitions were brought directly to the Lords without prior consideration in the inferior judiciary.
 The practice of bringing cases directly to the Lords, however, ended with the case of Thomas Skinner v East India Company.
-Skinner had established his business's trading base in Asia while few British restrictions on trade existed; later the base was seized by the Honourable East India Company which had been granted a monopoly.
+Skinner had established his business's trading base in Asia while few English restrictions on trade existed; later the base was seized by the Honourable East India Company which had been granted a monopoly.
 In 1667, the king, Charles II, referred the case to the Lords after failed attempts at arbitration.